Bbaltzersen/Periode-4/README.md

 **Explain basic security terms like authentication, authorization, confidentiality, integrity, SSL/TLS and provide examples of how you have used them.**

+Authentication:
+Is when you need to make sure who have access to your website or application (or parts of it), we have used it when we've created a log in, where we authenticated the users with a username and password.

+Authorization:

 **Explain basic security threads like: Cross Site Scripting (XSS), SQL Injection and whether something similar to SQL injection is possible with NoSQL databases like MongoDB, and DOS-attacks.
 Explain/demonstrate ways to cope with these problems**